starcling/merchant.sdk/README.md

 Returns

-1.string - if the encryption is successfull
+1. string - if the encryption is successfull
-2.null - if the encryption failed
+2. null - if the encryption failed
 <!--`undefined`-->